All India Trade Union Congress: Formation

 The founding conference began on 31 October 1920, in Empire Theatre Bombay with Lala Lajpat Rai as the founding President in which 101 delegates from 64 unions with a membership of 1,40,854 from all over India participated with presence of political leaders of various shades of opinions such as Motilal Nehru, M.A.
 Jinnah, Annie Besant, V.J.
 Patel, B.P.
-Wadia, Joseph Baptista, Lalubhai Samaldas, Jamnadas, Dwarka Das, B W Wadia, R R Karandikar, Col. J.C.
+Wadia, N.M.
+Joshi, Joseph Baptista, Lalubhai Samaldas, Jamnadas, Dwarka Das, B W Wadia, R R Karandikar, Col. J.C.
 Wedgwood.

 British Trade Union Congress attended as fraternal delegate.
 43 other unions which could not join the conference expressed sympathy and full support.
 A few unions of government servants kept themselves aloof.
 The Ahmedabad Labour Association with six unions and 16,450 members right from the start functioned as separate organization under the patronage of employers.

 Lala Lajpat Rai led a procession of 10,000 workers in the city of Bombay.
 Lala Lajpat Rai had declared "for the present, our greatest need is to organise, agitate and educate.
 We must organise our workers, make them class conscious and educate them in the ways and interest of the commonwealth".
 He also observed that labour "today had become an international factor and everyone's life all over the world had become interlinked.
 There would be no salvation until and unless the workers of Asia were organised and internationally affiliated".

 In this first conference with Lala Lajpat Rai as president, Deewan Chaman Lal was the general secretary.
 Later on Pt.
 Jawahar Lal Nehru, Netaji Subhash Chandra Bose, V. V. Giri, Sarojini Naidu, C.R.
 Das and several of other political leaders of the freedom struggle were associated with subsequent conferences and work of AITUC giving impetus to the work.

 AITUC in its second session in 1921 in Jharia had adopted a resolution of Swaraj (Complete independence from British rule), almost eight years before the Congress adopted such resolution in 1929.

 In the aftermath of second World War the AITUC played significant role in the foundation of World Federation of Trade Unions (WFTU), in the conference held in London with 204 delegates and observers representing 670 million workers from all parts of the world.
 AITUC was represented by S.A.
 Dange, R.A.
 Khedgikar and Sudhindra Pramanik.
 This conference adopted workers charter.